How Long You Gonna Breastfeed that Baby?

 "When he doesn't want to anymore.
 I love the look on everyone's face when I say that.

-Another milestone, college, is often mentioned to politely deflect the question.
+Future milestones like college, is often mentioned to politely deflect the question.

 "Maybe the day I drop her off at college."